rbuerki/projects-ml/customer_lifetime_value_modelling/README.md

 - `StockCode`: Product (item) code.
 Nominal, a 5-digit integral number uniquely assigned to each distinct product.
 - `Description`: Product (item) name.
 Nominal.
 - `Quantity`: The quantities of each product (item) per transaction.
 Numeric.
--`InvoiceDate`: Invice Date and time.
+- `InvoiceDate`: Invoice Date and time.
 Numeric, the day and time when each transaction was generated.
 - `UnitPrice`: Unit price.
 Numeric, Product price per unit in sterling.
 - `CustomerID`: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 - `Country`: Country name.
 Nominal, the name of the country where each customer resides.